 Great Grey Shrike

-There were good numbers of Goldcrests around
+There were a good number of Goldcrests around

 Arctic Warbler

-No Orca's this year!
+No Orcas this year!

-View from Sumburgh head
+View from Sumburgh Head

-The morning soon passed by and we got news that the thrush was still present.We boarded are flight to Orkney and then got the next connected flight to North Ronaldsay
+The morning soon passed by, and we got news that the thrush was still present.
+We boarded are flight to Orkney and then got the next connected flight to North Ronaldsay

 Me and Malc enjoying the views

-We soon landed at North Ronaldsay airport and made the short walk to where the bird had spent the last few days.It didn't take long to find the Eyebrowed thrush as it perched up on a wall and showed really well.
+We soon landed at North Ronaldsay airport and made the short walk to where the bird had spent the last few days.
+It didn't take long to find the Eyebrowed thrush as it perched up on a wall and showed really well.

 Eyebrowed Thrush

-What a four days birding!We spent the evening having a few beers in Kirkwall and got the ferry at 11.00pm getting into Aberdeen for 7.30am in the morning,eventually making it back to Cheshire for early afternoon.Shattered,but what a trip!
+What an incredible four days of birding!
+We spent the evening enjoying a few beers in Kirkwall and caught the ferry at 11:00 PM, arriving in Aberdeen at 7:30 AM.
+We eventually made it back to Cheshire by early afternoon.
+Shattered, but what a trip!

 No comments: